The Knife of Aristotle Isn’t Just a Fake “Fake News” Site—It’s a CultPolitics Features The Knife of Aristotle

 There’s nothing left to satirize.
 But if you have an account there, please let me know if they think this news is fake too.

-The Knife of Aristotle took down most of its staff pages shortly after this story was published.
+Edit: The Knife of Aristotle took down most of its staff pages shortly after this story was published.